Fun day organised by volunteers. You are welcome to suggest and help organise special events.

 How can I prepare for teaching before I go?

-Take a look at the Headway course materials on the Oxford University Press website where you can find sample pages online for selected books.
+Take a look at the Headway course materials on the Oxford University Press website where you can find sample pages online for selected books to get an idea of what is involved in teaching English.
 It is also worth looking in the English teaching section of your local book shop.
 In the UK the larger Waterstones book shops often have a copy or two to glance through.
 A larger library may also have a TEFL (Teaching English as a Foreign Language) section.
 There is no need to buy any TEFL books but by looking at samples, you can give you a good idea of what the programme is like if you are new to TEFL.

 If after your stay you would like to take up TEFL as a career, it is a good idea to get a qualification.
 The only ones worth having are the CELTA or CertTESOL and you only need one of these.
 The CELTA certificate is endorsed by Cambridge (having Cambridge on the certificate will look good to foreign employers!) and the CertTESOL qualification provided by Trinity College London.
 They both cover the same content and offer the same supervised teaching and can be studied at centres around the world.